postmanlabs/labs-docs/src/pages/postman-flows/getting-started/chaining-requests-with-data.md

    ![Pipe data](https://assets.postman.com/postman-labs-docs/chaining-requests/chaining-pipe-data.gif)

    > 1. On flow execution, the output message from the source block is passed to the input of the target block using the pipe connection.
-   > 2. When using pipes to connect blocks, signal connections are **optional**.
-Flows automatically decides the order in which the blocks should execute based on connections.
+   > 2. When using pipes to connect blocks, signal connections are optional.
+Flows automatically decides the order in which the blocks execute based on connections.
 (Signal can be used explicitly to manually override the order of execution.)

 3. **Check the output in the terminal**

-   At this point, we don't really know what the output of the “Send Request” looks like.
-So let's add the “Terminal” block to see the output.
+   At this point, we don't know what the output of the “Send Request” looks like.
+Add the **Terminal** block to see the output.

    ![Check the terminal](https://assets.postman.com/postman-labs-docs/chaining-requests/chaining-check-in-terminal.gif)

-   The output has the following structure and the `id` is present in the body.
+   The output has the following structure and the `id` is present in the body:

    ```
    body: